journey-js/journey/README.md

 # journey

-Journey is a client-side Javascript router.
+Journey is a client-side Javascript router, used when building Single Page Applications.

+If you are new to developing Single Page Applications (SPA) you can read through the [Overview](overview.md) section.

-When developing a Single-Page application, we need to display different views depending on certain criteria.
+When developing a Single Page application, we need to display different views depending on certain criteria.
 The most common way is to use the URL to determine which view to show.

 If the url is 'http://host/clients' we show the *Clients.js* view.
 If the url is 'http://host/producs' we show the *Products.js* view etc.